 This information is easily accessible and readable if your restaurant operates a solid customer loyalty program.
 Not only does this incentivize your customers to make more frequent visits, but it's a simple way to track each individual customer's purchasing patterns, which can give you astounding insight for your restaurant's marketing plan.

 Big data helps your restaurant define a clearly segmented customer base.
 For example, it will allow you to distinguish between demographic information, customer location, purchase patters and history, and more.
 This information can be used to craft extremely precise recommendations, promotions, or other offers, and it can help anticipate customer demand and preferences.

-When developing a restaurant marketing strategy, you may be torn over which segment to target.
+When developing a marketing strategy for your restaurant, you may be torn over which segment to target.
 If this is the case, mine through the data of your segmented customer groups to see which is larger in size, spends the most, and is most profitable.